Allergies — Wokingham, Berkshire

 2. Symptoms of allergies

-The most common allergy symptoms depend on the type of allergen involved.
-For hay fever and airborne allergens, typical symptoms include:
+The most common perennial-allergy symptoms depend on the type of allergen involved.
+For year-round airborne allergens such as dust mites, pet dander and indoor mould, typical symptoms include:

 - Runny or blocked nose — a clear, watery nasal discharge or persistent nasal congestion that impairs breathing and sleep